 Within our loyalty program, we developed a member referral program to accelerate the expansion of our community.
 Our loyalty program allows registered members to earn points for each qualifying purchase, which may be used towards products in our company owned and operated stores.
 We offer three tiers of membership incentives based on points - further driving traction with our digitally-minded customers and encouraging repeat purchases.
 Customer points, which generally expire 12 months after being earned, may be credited towards purchases to receive products for free or at a discounted price in our stores.
-In February 2022, Tim Hortons China transferred control and possession of the personal data of our customers, including loyalty program, to DataCo, a PRC-incorporated company, pursuant to a Business Cooperation Agreement.
-For a more detailed description, see "- Digital Technology and Information Systems."
+In February 2022 and July 2023, respectively, Tim Hortons China and Popeyes Shanghai each transferred control and possession of the personal data of their customers to DataCo, a PRC-incorporated company, pursuant to their respective Business Cooperation Agreement with Dataco.
+For a more detailed description, see "-Digital Technology and Information Systems."